Workshop Policies

 Before coming to Hew

 Before coming to the studio please consider the current environment in the Portland area or where you live or have recently traveled.
 Please consider if you are at higher risk for illness or if someone you live with or take care of is at a higher risk potential.
-If you are demonstrating any Covid-like symptoms, general symptoms, or have been exposed to someone showing symptoms please refrain from starting or continuing in your scheduled class and seek out the advice of medical professionals.
+If you are demonstrating any general symptoms of illness, or have been exposed to someone showing symptoms please refrain from starting or continuing in your scheduled class and seek out the advice of medical professionals.
 Contact us immediately and we will facilitate credit and make any necessary adjustments to the class schedule to protect fellow students.
 If you are symptomatic or have recently tested positive for COVID-19 we are not able to provide a medically suitable environment that can ensure the safety of participants or instructor – as a result we will be unable to accommodate your participation.

 We’re all in this together.